dgknkokce/dgknkokce/README.md

 - 👯 I’m looking to collaborate on ...
 -->
 - 🔭 I’m currently working on Orema Software
-- 🌱 I’m currently learning Java Quarkus
+- 🌱 I’m currently learning TS
 - 🤔 I’m looking for help with DevOps best practices
 - 💬 Ask me about Docker, Kubernetes, Terraform, CI/CD, AWS
 - 📫 How to reach me: dogukankokce00@gmail.com